MMIV-ML/fastMONAI/research/endometrial_cancer/README.md

 # Endometrial cancer segmentation
-The primary objective of this repository is to reproduce the results reported in [Automated segmentation of endometrial cancer on MR images using deep learning](https://link.springer.com/content/pdf/10.1038/s41598-020-80068-9.pdf).
+The primary objective of this repository is to reproduce the results reported in [Automated segmentation of endometrial cancer on MR images using deep learning](https://link.springer.com/content/pdf/10.1038/s41598-020-80068-9.pdf) and to integrate this model into research PACS.
 In addition, we have looked at improving the segmentation performance using multi-sequence MR images (T2w, VIBE, and ADC) as reported in the study [Automatic segmentation of uterine endometrial cancer on multi-sequence MRI using a convolutional neural network](https://www.nature.com/articles/s41598-021-93792-7).

 The trained weights and exported learner are available on [Huggin Face](https://huggingface.co/skaliy/endometrial_cancer_segmentation).
 Test our model live with the Gradio app for VIBE on [Hugging Face Spaces](https://skaliy-endometrial-cancer-segmentation-app.hf.space).
 To run the application on your local system, follow the instructions in the [Getting started](#getting-started) section.